Fnatic: Counter-Strike: Global Offensive

 This change was positive at first for Fnatic, leading to good performances at ESL Pro League XIV, and allowed them to regain a spot amongst the top 20 HLTV teams; however, following a bad performance at IEM Fall 2021, where they failed to win a single match, Fnatic failed to qualify for the 2021 Stockholm Major, and shortly afterward, Jackinho was benched from the team.
 Owen "smooya" Butterfield was signed to replace Jackinho on a 3-month trial.
 The addition of smooya marked the first time in the history of Fnatic fielded a British majority line-up.
 After poor results at Katowice 2022 in February, smooya was benched and replaced by the Romanian sniper Iulian "regali" Harjău, shortly before qualification for the PGL Major Antwerp 2022.

 In March 2022, Brollan who had been with Fnatic since 2018 and during that time made the HLTV top 20 players twice, was transferred to NIP.
 Valentin "poizon" Vasilev and Peppe "Peppzor" Borak were added to the roster to replace smooya and Brollan, although poizon only on trial and Peppzor temporarily moved up from the academy team.
 After not achieving desired results, ALEX and poizon were benched and Peppzor was returned to the Fnatic Rising academy team, leaving only KRIMZ and mezii in the team.

 In an attempt to better results, the Danish duo Nico "nicoodoz" Tamjidi and Fredrik "roeJ" Jørgensen were transferred from Copenhagen Flames to Fnatic, in June.
 In August, to complete the roster the Dutch rifler Dion "FASHR" Derksen was added to the roster.
 Furthermore, mezii took the position of in-game leader after it was left vacant after the departure of ALEX.

 After three years of not attending a Major, with the last being the IEM Katowice Major 2019 where Fnatic finished 12–14th in the Challengers Stage, they managed to qualify for the IEM Rio Major 2022 Challengers Stage.
+Fnatic would go on to make it past the Challengers and Legends Stage, before being eliminated by Outsiders in the quarter-finals.
+They then qualified to the Legends Stage of the Blast Paris Major 2023, but failed to qualify for the playoffs, being eliminated in the 2–2 bracket by Into The Breach.